Ramesh Chennithala

-Ramesh Ramakrishnan Chennithala, /ml/, (born 25 May 1956), is an Indian politician, and a permanent invitee to Working Committee of the Indian National Congress.
-He was a previous Minister for the state of Kerala and the Leader of the Opposition in the 14th Kerala Legislative Assembly but was unsuccessful to form a government in the 2021 Kerala election.
+Ramesh Chennithala /ml/ (born 25 May 1956) is an Indian politician in the state of Kerala who is currently serving as the Minister for Home Affairs, Vigilance, and Coir industry.
+He is a permanent invitee to the Working Committee of the Indian National Congress.
+He was previously the Cabinet minister for Home and Vigilance in the second Oommen Chandy ministry 13th Kerala Legislative Assembly and Leader of the Opposition in the 14th Kerala Legislative Assembly.
+He was also the President of Kerala Pradesh Congress Committee from 2005-2014 and holds the record for being in that position for the longest consecutive term.